Free Pi Day Activities: 7 printable worksheets

 PI Day is around the corner, on March 14th.
-So I wanted to put together some great free printable pi day worksheets for you to enjoy either at school or at home.
+So I wanted to put together some great free printable pi day activities for you to enjoy either at school or at home.

 In our Homeschool of 1 though, March 14th means something different!
 It is my mom’s birthday.